anekimken/SSN_ImageAnalysis/README.md

 spyder
 ```

 The code that pools together analyzed data into figures is in jupyter notebooks.
-Launch jupyter by navigating in a terminal to the directory where the repo is cloned and executing the command:
+Launch jupyter by navigating in a terminal to the base directory of the repo and executing the command:
 ```
 jupyter notebook
 ```

-## Data storage structure
-### Raw Data
-### Metadata
-### Analyzed Data
-### Figures

 <!---